 - □ Episode 1: What is labor really like?
 Learn more about the basics of labor, how long it typically lasts, and the most common ways to give birth.
 (3 minutes) Episode 4: Using a doula as a labor coach Learn how a labor coach can help you during labor.
 A doula does not deliver your baby.
 She's there to give you and your partner personalized support.
-(4 minutes) NOTE: a doula "counts" as 1 of your support persons in labor.
-You are welcome to hire a doula.
+(4 minutes) NOTE: You are welcome to hire a doula.
 Guthrie East Corning OB/GYN does not keep a list of doulas; you will need to research doulas on your own.
-(In addition to your designated support person, you may be accompanied by a doula.) □ Episode 5: 5 signs that you're in labor Find out how your body lets you know when you're really going into labor.
+(You may be accompanied by 3 persons which would include two visitors and a doula OR 3 visitors if you do not have a doula.
+Your doula does count as a "visitor".) □ Episode 5: 5 signs that you're in labor Find out how your body lets you know when you're really going into labor.
 (3 minutes) □ Episode 6: What do contractions feel like?
 Moms who have been through it describe what contractions feel like.
 (1 minute) □ Episode 7: How to time contractions It's important to accurately time your contractions when you're in labor.
 Here's how.
 (2 minutes) NOTE: sample contraction timing chart is attached.
 Episode 8: In labor?
 When to call the doctor or midwife Once labor starts, here's how you know when to call to your doctor or midwife.
-(2 minutes) NOTE: the following is contact information for Guthrie East Corning patients: M - F, 8am - 5pm: 607-973-8800 (OB-GYN office) After hours, weekends, holidays: 607-937-7200 (hospital) Corning Hospital Labor/Delivery: 607-937-7363 \If no answer, just go; after 5:30pm use ED entrance; Main Entrance opens at 5:30am Chapter 2: Stages of Labor □ Episode 9: What happens to my body during labor? - During labor, your body is moving your baby down and out.
+(2 minutes) NOTE: the following is contact information for Guthrie East Corning patients: M - F, 8am - 5pm: 607-973-8800 (OB-GYN office) After hours, weekends, holidays: 607-937-7200 (hospital) Corning Hospital Labor/Delivery: 607-937-7363 If no answer, just go; after 5:30pm use ED entrance; Main Entrance opens at 5:30am Chapter 2: Stages of Labor - Episode 9: What happens to my body during labor?
+During labor, your body is moving your baby down and out.
 Your cervix also changes to prepare for birth.
 (1 minute) - Episode 10: First stage of labor: Early labor, active labor and transition Early contractions kick off the first and longest stage of labor, which lasts until it's time to push.
 (5 minutes) - Episode 11: Second stage of labor: Pushing and giving birth You push during the second stage of labor and your baby enters the world.
 (2 minutes)